 Our Story Why We Exist

-At Lougheed House, we tell diverse stories about the past which helps us all to understand our community and our place in it.
-From the story of Sir James and Lady Isabella Lougheed's community involvement to the use of the House after 1936 by the Dominion-Provincial Youth Employment Training Program, the Canadian Women’s Army Corps and the Canadian Red Cross Society, many perspectives on our past are available through Lougheed House's history.
+We tell diverse stories about the past which helps us all to understand our community and our place in it.
+From the story of Sir James and Lady Isabella Lougheed's community involvement to the use of the House after 1936 by the Dominion-Provincial Youth Employment Training Program, the Canadian Women’s Army Corps and the Canadian Red Cross Society, many perspectives on our past are available through the House's history.
 We provide access for all to Alberta’s rich cultural heritage and foster contemporary perspectives on local arts and culture.

-Our history is relevant to our contemporary community challenges, and it is the role of Lougheed House & Gardens to be a dynamic connector to our past as Calgary continues to evolve and grow.
+Our history is relevant to our contemporary community challenges, and it is the role of Lougheed House to be a dynamic connector to our past as Calgary continues to evolve and grow.

 Our Impact What We Do

-We feature curriculum driven school programs, ongoing exhibitions, a museum collection, permanent exhibits, interpretive programming and guided, as well as audio tours.
-Events such as book launches, educational talks, workshops and film screenings at Lougheed House offer opportunities for the community to connect, engage with each other, and actively participate in Calgary’s dynamic and evolving cultural scene.
+We produce curriculum-driven school programs, ongoing exhibitions, a museum collection, permanent exhibits, interpretive programs and guided (as well as audio) tours.
+Events such as book launches, educational talks, comedy nights, live theatre, workshops and film screenings offer opportunities for the community to connect, engage with each other, and actively participate in Calgary’s dynamic and evolving cultural scene.
 We created 13 programming partnerships with our "cultural collaborators" in 2016.

-We continue to engage our community through our active volunteer and member core, and by reaching out to further ensure our offerings reflect the contemporary needs of our neighbourhood, and our broader community.
+We continue to engage our community through our core of active volunteers and members, and by reaching out to further ensure our offerings reflect the contemporary needs of our Beltline neighbourhood and wider community.
 We continue to develop new partnerships with community organizations to deliver more exhibitions and programs, providing new opportunities for visitors to engage with the history of the site and with regional culture.

 Our Programs How We Do It